Semismooth Newton Augmented Lagrangian Algorithm for Adaptive Lasso Penalized Least Squares in Semiparametric Regression

 We note that the aforementioned assumptions on $\widetilde{X}$ implies that $\|u\|_2^{2}$ is strongly convex with modulus $1$ \cite[Proposition 12.60]{RW}.
-We say that $(\bar{u},\bar{v})$ is an optimal solution of problem (\ref{d}) if there exists a combination of $(\bar{s},\bar{z},\bar{\beta})$ be a solution of (\ref{p}) such that the following KKT system is satisfied
+We say that $(\bar{u},\bar{v})$ is an optimal solution of problem (\ref{d}) if there exists a combination of $(\bar{s},\bar{z},\bar{\beta})$ that is a solution of (\ref{p}) such that the following KKT system is satisfied

 From \cite[Theorem 23.5]{RR}, we know that the KKT syetem (\ref{KKT}) can be equivalently rewritten as

 where $\bar{v}_{j}=\Pi_{\B_{\infty}^{(\lambda\omega_{j})}}(\bar{v}_{j}+\bar{\beta}_{j}) =\min\big\{\lambda\omega_{j}, \max\{\bar{v}_{j}+\bar{\beta}_{j}, -\lambda\omega_{j}\}\big\}$.